PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit makes immutable `ArtifactPlan` the sole request input to split/quantization controls, SavedModel/PyTorch preparation controls, and export-progress planning.
-Five parallel request booleans and the redundant PyTorch-derived-artifact normalization in the exporter are removed.
-Optional settings remain unread when their artifact is absent, while TorchScript, Dynamo ONNX, and ExportedProgram still imply the base PyTorch package at the single plan-construction boundary.
-Default correspondence, float32, and float16 artifacts and their ordering are unchanged.
+The latest implementation unit centralizes the seven TFLite artifact keys used for accuracy evaluation.
+All three direct conversion exit paths now select only paths present in the builder's returned artifact mapping through one Torch- and TensorFlow-free metadata helper.
+They no longer duplicate the float32/float16/dynamic/integer/int16-activation selection chain.
+The legacy variant names and ordering are unchanged, and missing optional artifacts are not reconstructed from output-directory conventions.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.